cpjobling/eee-exam-template/README.md

 # A LaTeX template for typesetting exams

-`eee-exam-template` is a LaTeX template designed to facilitate typesetting examinations for the Department of Electronici and Electrical Engineerina at Swansea University.
+`eee-exam-template` is a LaTeX template designed to facilitate typesetting examinations for the Department of Electronic and Electrical Engineering at Swansea University.

 ## Motivation